Athmaja-Viswanath/Evolution-of-expression-plasticity-Caenorhabditis/README.md

 - Input data files currently not made available

 ### 2-Processing
-- Contains scripts for differential gene expression analysis and Weighted gene co-expression analysis (WGCNA)
+- Contains scripts for Differential Gene Expression Analysis and Weighted gene co-expression netwrok analysis (WGCNA)
 - Scripts are part of on-going analyses and are subject to change

 ### 3-Output